 - In a large skillet cook the ground beef over medium heat until it's no longer pink and starts to brown.
 Drain off any excess fat, if needed.
 If using extra lean ground beef there won't be any excess fat to drain.

-- Add the ketchup, mustard, hot sauce, onion powder, salt, pepper and stir everything together.
+- Add the ketchup, mustard, hot sauce, onion powder, garlic, salt, pepper and stir everything together.

 - Stir in the pasta and beef broth.
 Bring to a boil then turn the heat down.
 Cook for about 15 to 20 minutes or until the pasta is cooked through.
 Most of the sauce should have been absorbed as well.